JC-Concepts/RGT-Bluetooth-Steering-/README.md

-# Wahoo RGT - Bluetooth Steering Controller
+# RGT - Bluetooth Steering Controller
 This project is to create steering buttons for Wahoo RGT using an ESP32 and it is suitable for PC, Android, and Apple (iPad & TV).
 Testing has mostly been done on Apple since the PC version I recommend using the [RGT Arduino USB Steering Solution](https://github.com/JC-Concepts/RGT-Arduino_USB_Steer).
 The concept is to make the ESP32 to act as an Bluetooth keyboard and send the characters 'a' (left) and 'd' (right) commands.

 At the date of release (3/1/2023) Wahoo RGT (for Apple devices) has some odd latency in their code.
 It prevents "trigger happy" button presses.
 That means if you press too fast, your avatar will not respond and sometimes locks up the steering for a brief moment.
 In order to click and change multiple lanes, you will need to click, wait for your avatar to commit (start moving) to lane change then click again.
 Therefore feeling a delay in steering opportunity.